E3 – Being Prepared for Mediation – Your Day In Court Continues!

 Alternative Resolution Centers (ARC)

-Judge House has been honored throughout her career.
+Judge House is also the author of Thomson Reuter’s California Civil Jury Instruction Companion Handbook, updated yearly.
+Judge House has been honored throughout her career by many organizations.
 In 2004, Los Angeles County honored her as one of its ‘Women of the Year’ and named Judge of the Year by the Pasadena Bar Association.
 In 2008, the California Judges Association awarded her the Bernard F. Jefferson’s Award for Excellence in Judicial Education.
 In 2011, the San Fernando Valley Bar Association awarded her the Excellence in Judicial Administration award for her leadership in getting California’s Expedited Jury Trials legislation passed, the development of the current universal judgment form, and simplification of small claims pleadings.
 In 2013, the San Fernando Valley Bar Association named her their Judge of the Year.